CodeYourFuture/syllabus-archive/others/deployment/mentors-guide.md

 # TODO:

-- [ ] Write a workshop for netlify deploy via github (requiring no knowledge of command-line or npm)
+- [x] Write a workshop for netlify deploy via github (requiring no knowledge of command-line or npm)
-- [ ] Write supporting reference material for students to access in future, including the student's HW submission duties regarding deployments (as stand-alone page so that teachers can simply and reliably link to it when assigning HW)
+- [x] Write supporting reference material for students to access in future, including the student's HW submission duties regarding deployments (as stand-alone page so that teachers can simply and reliably link to it when assigning HW)
-- [ ] Consider how to test for understanding during the workshop
+- [x] Consider how to test for understanding during the workshop
   - [ ] Write a 5-minute kahoot for the first (or certainly second workshop) to check for understanding
-- [ ] Write a group work exercise for the workshop
+- [x] Write a group work exercise for the workshop
-- [ ] Test all instructions with fresh accounts
+- [x] Test all instructions with fresh accounts
 - [ ] Test the workshop plan against another human
 - [x] Write separate instructions for Create Netlify Account (+ github) so that we can...
   - [x] Assign the Create Netlify Account (+ github) as HW now (time-saver)
 - [x] Discuss practice projects with Lucy and Sophie
-- [ ] Generate three little test projects the students can fork and deploy (and perhaps modify) (landing page, CV & portfolio)
+- [x] Generate little test projects the students can fork and deploy if Lucy doesn't have enough real projects for them: (landing page, CV & portfolio, p5js starter)
-- [ ] Add mentor notes for "why not GH pages" - a link to wiki discussion page is fine?
+- [ ] Add mentor notes for topics such as "why not GH pages" - a link to wiki discussion page is fine.
-- [ ] Write a trivial initial gallery tool (serves as test suite) during practice
+- [x] Write a trivial initial gallery tool (serves as test suite) during practice
 - [ ] Deliver workshop over two weeks (20mins, 20 mins):
   - [ ] Week 1: the survival course
   - [ ] Week 2: refinements (e.g. temp vs final builds, DNS, branches)